Struggling with credit card debt? Get your FREE quote today!

 4. Take these steps to maximize Cyber Monday savings

-1. Ahead of Cyber Monday, signup for email alerts and/or follow your favorite retailers on social networks.
-That way you can stay ahead of the curve and will often get exclusive offers not available to the public yet.
+Ahead of Cyber Monday, sign up for email alerts and follow your favorite retailers on social networks.
+That way you can stay ahead of the curve and will often get exclusive offers not yet available to the public.

-3. Make sure online offers aren’t beat by in-store offers.
+1. Make sure online offers aren’t beaten by in-store offers.
 Even on email promotions, some retailers offer bigger deals for in-store purchases rather than ordering online.

 5. If you have multiple offers from a single store, make sure they can stack.
 Some stores only let you apply one coupon code per order or per product.
 Otherwise, make sure to use offers that maximize your savings.

-8. If you are purchasing heavy items like refrigerators or washer/dryers, you may be better off buying it in store if they offer free home delivery, since the weight of the product may make shipping expensive.
-So, make sure the price discount isn’t completely offset by shipping charges.
+6. If you are purchasing major appliances like refrigerators, washers, or dryers, you may be better off buying it in-store (ideally with free delivery) since the weight of the product may make shipping expensive.
+Make sure the price discount isn’t completely offset by shipping charges.

 5. Minimize credit card debt and interest charges